 12. The Most Sexually Active Nation in the World

-Reports claim that Greeks has sex on average 164 times a year, which make them the most sexually active nation in the world!
+Reports claim that Greeks have sex on average 164 times a year, which makes them the most sexually active nation in the world!

 13. Greek Is the Oldest Written Language Still in Existence